Exact Sciences reports third quarter net loss of $166.9 million

 The publicly traded biotech giant said it had a loss of 97 cents per stock share during a Tuesday conference call.
-That's compared to an 89 cent per share loss estimate from six Wall Street analysts surveyed by Chicago-based firm Zacks Investment Research.
+That’s compared with an 89 cent per share loss expected by six Wall Street analysts surveyed by Chicago-based firm Zacks Investment Research.

 Exact Sciences Corp.
 CEO Kevin Conroy said Tuesday the company is entering an “exciting period” for its expanding efforts to support tests that help defeat cancer through early detection.

-That entails getting more people tested with products like Cologuard, which screens for colorectal cancers, as well as Oncotype DX — a portfolio of breast, colon and prostate cancer tests that aim to give an accurate picture of a tumor's biological makeup, he said.
+That entails getting more people tested with products such as Cologuard, which screens for colorectal cancers, as well as Oncotype DX — a portfolio of breast, colon and prostate cancer tests that aim to give an accurate picture of a tumor’s biological makeup, he said.

 Revenue for Exact Sciences screening tests increased by 31% in the third quarter, or by $280.4 million, compared to 2020.
 The sale of Oncotype products increased by 59%, or $145.4 million, compared to last year.